-Investments take place through investment funds or investment institutions which are managed by Triodos Investment Management (Triodos IM), a 100% subsidiary of Triodos Bank.
+Investments take place through investment funds or investment institutions which are managed by Triodos Investment Management, a 100% subsidiary of Triodos Bank.

-Triodos IM is responsible for 16 funds, for both individual and professional investors.
-The funds invest in sustainable themes such as inclusive finance, food and agriculture, energy and climate, or in listed companies that materially contribute to the transition toward a sustainable society.
-The investment funds publish separate annual reports and most have their own annual general meetings.
+Triodos Investment Management is responsible for 20 funds, for both retail and professional investors.
+The funds invest in sustainable themes, such as inclusive finance, food and agriculture, energy and climate, as well as in listed companies that materially contribute to the transition toward a sustainable society.
+The investment funds publish separate annual reports and most of them have their own Annual General Meeting.

-In challenging conditions, Triodos IM continued to focus on strategy execution, and specifically on implementing its strategic goal of becoming the asset manager of choice for investors seeking solutions for building impact investment portfolios.
+Amidst these challenging circumstances Triodos Investment Management retained its focus on strategy execution, more specifically on implementing the strategic goal to be the asset manager of choice for investors seeking solutions for building impact investment portfolios.

-Within this context, Triodos IM will continue to build on more than 25 years’ experience of bringing together values, vision, and financial returns in investment.
-It is helping to meet the European demand for values-based investment solutions that are critical for the transition to a more sustainable society.
-Through its funds, Triodos IM aims to extend its impact in the key areas related to its mission and the SDGs.
+Within this context Triodos Investment Management will continue to build on over 30 years’ experience of bringing together values, vision and financial returns on investment, helping to meet the European demand for values-based investment solutions that are key in the transition to a more sustainable society.
+Through its funds, Triodos Investment Management aims to further increase its impact in key areas related to its mission and the Sustainable Development Goals (SDGs).

-Triodos Investment Management will continue to pursue development and growth, both through expansion and development of existing funds and by creating new impact investment products.
+Although market conditions will likely remain challenging in 2023, Triodos Investment Management will continue to pursue development and growth, through expansion and further development of existing funds and by creating new impact investment products.